Jiyuan-Wong/BookList-To-do-app/README.md

 - As a user, I want to be able to save my book list to file.
 - As a user, I want to be able to be able to load my existing book list from file.

+# Instructions for Grader

+- You can hit the first button related to adding books to book list Y.
+- You can view book list by hitting the second button, and see one .jpg picture plus a note that message is already in the consloe.
+- You can load the current book list by hitting the third button.
+- You can save the state of the book list by hitting the last button

 **Thank you for reading this!**